Death Without A Will

 It is imperative that you ensure that a current will is in place, no matter your age.
 Many put off writing a will, not realizing that the unexpected can happen to anyone.
 For families of any age, from young families to older persons, it could not be more important that those you love and care about are protected.
-At Jackson Law Law Firm, our Orlando estate planning lawyers can assist in arranging your affairs so that your loved ones do not suffer unnecessary problems if you should suddenly and unexpectedly pass away.
+At Jackson Law PA, our Orlando estate planning lawyers can assist in arranging your affairs so that your loved ones do not suffer unnecessary problems if you should suddenly and unexpectedly pass away.
 We have over 30 years of combined experience in estate planning and probate.
 We also have a special-counsel team of attorneys with more than 50 years of combined legal experience in various fields of law.

 Understanding the Process in Florida

 If a person dies without a will, essentially that person has elected the state of Florida as an estate planner, in charge of distributing any assets.
 The assets that must go through probate will be distributed to your heirs per a specific formula.
 The surviving spouse will receive the estate if there are no other descendants.
 If there were descendants (children of the deceased person and the spouse), the portion of the estate that must go through probate will still be distributed to the spouse.
 In cases in which there are surviving children of the decedent, that are not the children of his or her current spouse, one half of the estate will be distributed to the surviving spouse, and the other half will be shared by those surviving children (descendants).